Digital forensics

 Forensics first responder

 If it is a criminal case the Police should be the point of contact, otherwise ensure system is isolated, have a log of forensic steps witnessed, photographed and signed by another on-site, have with you DEFT/CAINE/Guymyger on USB and a write-blocker with empty target disk for collection.
-An ENCASE .EO1 or EW1 (expert witness format) disk image is best created, a read-only image created using DEFT running on a USB that the laptop is booted from.
-Then utilise the Guymager application to acquire the disk image.
-The EO1 file has a header of case information and footer contains MD5 of the data stream.
-Setup a Chain of Custody for the data disk.
-The course advised take copies and place the original copy in tamper proof bag.
-If necessary also collect an image dump.
-Once you have the E01 image you can mount this using the ewfmount Linux command from package ''ewftools''.
+An ENCASE .EO1 or EW1 disk image is best created, and a chain of custody should be established from the start. [web:30]

 ewfmount /source/disk/captured.E01 /mnt/evidence